Flea Control Cleveland, OhioShawn Payne2023-06-29T18:17:27-04:00

 Flea Control in Cleveland, OH

-While flea infestations are common; the nature of your problem can be very complex.
-Chronic issues occur when these parasites constantly latch onto you and your pets — that part is easy enough to understand.
+While flea infestations are common, finding and treating the source of the problem is often vey complex.
+Chronic flea issues occur when fleas latch onto you and your pets — that part is easy enough to understand.
 The problem, however, is misinformation about pet flea treatments.
 Most pet owners rely on their pets’ monthly flea treatments to prevent fleas.
 However, these flea treatments don’t attack all possible angles of infestation.
-New fleas that developed away from the pet simply jump back on, causing the issue to reoccur.
+New fleas that developed away from the pet simply jump onboard, which causes the issue to reoccur.
 In other words, as long as there’s a separate source of fleas other than your pet (rodents, for example, are a big source of fleas), you will always face the risk of re-infestation.
-In order to effectively manage an infestation, fleas must be removed from the pets, the yard and the home.
+In order to effectively manage an infestation, fleas must be removed from the pets, the yard, and the home.
 Removing and excluding flea-ridden wildlife from your property is also an important factor to consider.

 In Ohio, the Cat Flea, Ctenocephalides felis, is our primary pest species.
 Cat fleas are unique due to the fact that the adult remains on their host, rather than hopping off after a feed.
 Their laterally-compressed bodies are adapted to weave in and out of fur.
 Cat fleas are also highly adapted in several other ways, and can survive repetitive scratching and other grooming actions.
-They have numerous hairs and spiked protrusions latch onto fur and clothing.
-A scaly exoskeleton shell protects fleas from injury.
-They have a great resistance to being squished.
+They have numerous hairs and spiked protrusions that can latch onto fur and clothing.
+A scaly exoskeleton shell protects them from injury.
+They also have a great resistance to being squished.
 Want proof?
-If you manage to find and catch a flea, squeeze it as hard as you can.
-Watch it jump away.
+If you manage to find and catch a flea, squeeze it as hard as you can between your fingers.
+Then watch it jump away.
 They are powerful jumpers and can propel their bodies to a height of around 7 inches.
-They can reach their host from slightly over 12 inches away.
-Common hosts in urban areas are: cats, dogs, rats, mice, squirrels, chipmunks, raccoons, opossums, skunks, rabbits, birds, and even humans.
+In fact, they can reach their host from slightly over 12 inches away.
+Common hosts in urban areas include cats, dogs, rats, mice, squirrels, chipmunks, raccoons, opossums, skunks, rabbits, birds, and even humans.

-Keep in mind that fleas go through a life cycle similar to a butterfly.
-This complete metamorphosis includes eggs, larvae, pupae and adult life stages.
-The entire cycle can take 30-75 days to complete.
-The process speeds up in hot and humid weather.
+Fleas go through a life cycle similar to that of a butterfly.
+Their complete metamorphosis includes egg, larvae, pupae and adult life stages.
+The entire cycle can take 30-75 days to complete, and the process speeds up in hot and humid weather.
 As a result, flea season in Cleveland, OH runs from July through October.

 Adult cat fleas live for 4-25 days.
 In order to lay eggs, a blood meal is required.
-When a female flea is properly fed, eggs can be laid at a rate up to 1 egg per hour.
-The female loosely adheres eggs to their host.
-Eggs fall off where the animal sits and rests.
+When a female flea is properly fed, eggs can be laid at a rate of up to 1 egg per hour.
+The female loosely adheres her eggs to their host.
+The eggs will then fall off where the host animal sits and rests.
 Within 2 weeks, the eggs hatch into tiny worm-like larvae.
 They feed on skin flakes and dried blood during a development period that can last up to several months.
-Larvae do best in hot and humid areas that are protected from rain and sunlight.
+These larvae thrive in hot and humid areas that are protected from rain and sunlight.

-In order to mature into adults, the larvae require a blood meal.
-To provide this, the adult feeds on more blood than they personally require.
-Adults excrete this undigested blood — this is what’s known as flea dirt.
-As the flea dirt dries, the fecal matter falls from their host.
-These tiny black specks are called flea dirt.
-Mature larvae spin a protective cocoon in which to pupate.
-Carpet fibers, dust, hair, and other debris adhere to the silk.
+In order to mature into adults, the larvae require their own blood meal.
+In order to provide this, the adult feeds on more blood than they personally require.
+The adult then excretes this undigested blood — this is what’s known as flea dirt.
+As the flea dirt dries, the fecal matter falls from the host.
+The larvae will feed on the flea dirt until they’re mature enough to spin a protective cocoon in which to pupate.
+Carpet fibers, dust, hair, and other debris adhere to the silk of the cocoon.
 This adds camouflage and an additional protective layer to the pupal case.
 Because newly-emerged adults require a blood meal within a week in order to survive, they will wait to pick up a signal that a host is nearby before breaking out of their cocoons.

 Tips and Tricks

-- In addition you can wear repellents to prevent fleas from grabbing hold, when visiting areas with high flea populations.
+In addition, humans can wear repellents to prevent fleas from grabbing hold when visiting areas with high flea populations.

-- Before bringing pets indoors, use flea combs to remove any fleas.
+Before bringing pets indoors, use flea combs to remove any fleas.
 Flea combs can remove 10% – 60% of fleas on a host animal.

-- By regularly washing or disposing of pet bedding, you can disrupt the life cycle.
+By regularly washing or disposing of pet bedding, you can disrupt the flea life cycle.

-- In addition to laundering bedding, vacuum up eggs and flea dirt where ever pets stop or rest.
+In addition to laundering bedding, make an effort to vacuum up eggs and flea dirt where ever pets stop or rest.
 This must occur every other day to be effective.

-- Bathing pets remove the flea dirt and dander that provide food for larvae.
+Bathing pets removes the flea dirt and dander that provides food for flea larvae.

-- Gather adults as they emerge from their cocoons with light traps.
+Gather adults with light traps as they emerge from their cocoons.

-- Screen vents and chimneys to exclude wildlife from nesting inside your home.
+Screen vents and chimneys to exclude potentially flea-infested wildlife from nesting inside your home.

-- Finally, use air conditioning inside the living space, and dehumidifiers in basements to create an unfavorable indoor environment.
+Finally, use air conditioning inside the living space and dehumidifiers in basements to create an unfavorable indoor environment for fleas.